38.6 MB (1.0 MB compressed)

 Pneumonia.
-Chest X-ray of a two and a half year old boy with right (left) middle lobe pneumonia that developed as a complication of an influenza A infection.
-Pneumonia is most commonly caused by the bacteria Streptococcus pneumoniae.
+X-ray of the chest of a patient with bacterial pneumonia (grainy white area, centre right) in the lower lobe of the left lung (black).
+The heart is at lower centre to lower right (white).
+Bacterial pneumonia, which results in inflammation of the lung, is most commonly caused by the bacteria Streptococcus pneumoniae.
 The pathogen is inhaled into a lung segment, or lobe, where it causes the alveoli (air sacs) to become blocked with pus.
-Symptoms include fever and chills, a cough with rusty-coloured or pus-like sputum and chest pain.
+It is most common after a cold, especially in those with a weakened immune system.
+Symptoms include fever and chills, a cough with rusty-coloured or pus- like sputum and chest pain.
 Treatment is with antibiotics.

 Model release not required.
 Property release not required.